MinchinWeb/minchin.ca/content/pages/20projects.md

 <div class="real-list" markdown=1>
 -   **[Minchin.ca](http://www.Minchin.ca/index.html) -- Bootstrap Edition** --
-    2014-present -- in the 7 years since I originally designed the site, one of the
+    2014-present -- in the 7 years before this since I originally designed the site, one of the
     biggest changes is that so much of the web in now accessed through smart phones.
 So this redesign was in large part abour making the site look good on my phone.
 The theme has now been repackaged as